EvansWinner/awesome-line-editors/README.md

 As always, if anyone wants to contribute....

 **IMORTANT (another) DISCLAIMER** That something is marked as working below doesn't mean it will work on your system.
-There are an infinitude of possible combinations of configurations, especially on BSD and Linux, any of which may make it impossible to compile or run one of these programs.
+There are an infinitude of possible combinations of configurations (bus widths, library versions, kernel versions, &c., &c.) especially on BSD and Linux, any of which may make it impossible to compile or run one of these programs.
 A ✔️ mark just means that I or someone reports that it worked on some system or other and it *might* be possible for you to get it to work on yours too.

 |              |                  | **Builds**          | **Runs**[1]         | **Functional**[2]   |
 |--------------|------------------|---------------------|---------------------|---------------------|